“To see Judy Garland stormy and she-devilish (that appealing little creature) was just short of revelation.” – Florence Fisher Parry, 1948

 June 20, 1948: Max Factor ad.
 On this day Judy was still in rehearsals for The Barkleys of Broadway.

-Also on June 20, 1948: Here is a very insightful column/review of both The Pirate and Easter Parade (which didn’t open until the following month) by Florence Fisher Parry for The Pittsburg Press.
+June 20, 1948: Here is a very insightful column/review of both The Pirate and Easter Parade (which didn’t open until the following month) by Florence Fisher Parry for The Pittsburg Press.
 She talks about Pittsburg native Gene Kelly and also notes the difference in the appearance of Judy’s health between the two films, [on Easter Parade] …this time Judy was tired; was sick; it showed in the whites of her eyes, the iris, pupil, the very eyelids, and in the nervous tense smile.

 June 20, 1952: Judy posed for portraits with famed photographer John Engstead.
 Here are a few from this session.